-- You cannot already possess a high school diploma.
+- GED applicants cannot already possess a high school or equivalent diploma.

-- Test takers don’t have to pass the Rhode Island GED Ready® Practice Test first.
+- Test takers don’t have to pass the GED Ready® practice test or attend a GED prep course first.

 - Applicants must be Rhode Island residents.

-- You cannot be registered for any other educational program.
+- Applicants cannot be registered for any other educational program.